cvat-ai/cvat/site/content/en/docs/manual/advanced/projects.md

 6. Optional.
 Use **Advanced configuration** to add issue tracker, source storage, and target storage to project:

       1. Click the **Advanced configuration** drop-down.
-      2. In the **Ïssue tracker** field, enter the URL of the issue tracker, that you use.
+      2. In the **Issue tracker** field, enter the URL of the issue tracker, that you use.
-      3.
+      3. In the **Source storage** field enter the source storage from which you import resoruces.
+      4. In the Target storage field enter the target storage to export resources.
+7. Click:
+      * In case you want to open a new project **Submit & open**
+      * In case you want to create another project **Submit & continue**

+The project will appear on the project pane.